aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 The second announcement was _Inui Toko 1st solo live \"who i am\"_ was going to be held on Dec 10th, 2020.

 The most astonishing thing was _Hoshimachi Suisei appeared as one of the live guests_.
-It was the first time a Hololive member appeared on Nijisanji paid event / live concert so that was a big surprise.
+It was the first time a hololive member appeared on NIJISANJI paid event / live concert so that was a big surprise.

 According to Toko, all guests (Lize Helesta, Ange Katrina, Higuchi Kaede and **Hoshimachi Suisei**) are extremely important to her and that's why she invited them to her 1st solo live.